anton-srk/dlschool-MIPT/CycleGAN/README.md

 ![unet_f2r](images/unet_exp/3.png)
 ![unet_r2f](images/unet_exp/_3.png)

-As one can see, the images produced by UNet are either similar or have higher quality than the ones produced by the original architecture (for more samples, see the "images" folder).
+As one can see, the images produced by UNet are either similar or have higher quality than the ones produced by the original architecture (for more samples, see [images](https://github.com/anton-srk/dlschool-MIPT/tree/master/CycleGAN/images)).